Fighting for traditional Chinese design values

 1/18 – Ningbo Historic Museum, Ningbo, China

 Completed in 2008, the Ningbo Museum was built from recycled materials, including debris from nearby towns and villages that had been destroyed to make way for modern developments.
-Credit: Image: Courtesy Iwan Baan
+Scroll through Amateur Architecture Studio projects, photographed by Iwan Baan.
+Credit:

 Amateur Architecture Studio's philosophy instead draws on traditional Chinese design values, namely the notion that a building is not the sole focus, but rather part of a greater landscape that encompasses trees, water and mountains.